 Likewise, ownership of the copyright in a work is distinct from ownership of any material object that may be used to create that work.
 The fact that the author used a computer to write an article, short story, or other nondramatic literary work does not mean that the work is a computer program.
 The fact that the author saved his or her work onto a hard drive, flash drive, thumb drive, CD-ROM, or other electronic storage device does not mean that the work is a computer program.
 A work only qualifies as a computer program if it contains "a set of statements or instructions to be used directly or indirectly in a computer in order to bring about a certain result."
 17 U.S.C. § 101 (definition of "computer program").
-Moreover, whenelements of a work is created withby a computer program, any elements of the work that are generated solely by the program are not registerable, such as formatting codes that are inserted generated by a word processing program, are not claimable in a work.
+Moreover, when a work is created with a computer program, any elements of the work that are generated solely by the program are not registerable, such as formatting codes that are inserted by a word processing program.